open-telemetry/opentelemetry-python/README.md

 specification](https://github.com/open-telemetry/opentelemetry-specification).
 The `opentelemetry-sdk` package is the reference implementation of the API.

+Libraries that produce telemetry data should only depend on `opentelemetry-api`, and defer the choice of the SDK to the application developer.
+Applications may depend on `opentelemetry-sdk` or another package that implements the API.

 To install the API and SDK packages, fork or clone this repo and do an [editable install](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs)